brajeshwar/brajeshwar.github.io/_posts/2013/2013-06-20-why-wont-index-files-deployed-on-cloudfront-work-like-it-does-in-s3.md

----
-layout: post
-title: Why won't index files deployed on Cloudfront work like it does in S3?
+# Why won't index files deployed on Cloudfront work like it does in S3?
----

 I seriously had no clue about this.
 It was one the most irritating thing while deploying static site hosting on Amazon Cloudfront.
 I had in-fact stayed with S3 for sites that had folders with `index.html`.
 Here is the solution for those who haven't figured out yet.